TeoNikolov/wasp-ss-gesgen/README.md

 - Make sure that `git` is installed on your machine.
 On Ubuntu, you can run `sudo apt-get install git-all` to download `git`.
 On Windows, you can download [Git for Windows](https://git-scm.com/downloads).
 - Make sure to install Docker by refering to [these instructions](https://www.docker.com/products/docker-desktop/).
 You are encouraged to download the **latest version** to avoid potential issues with deploying the gesture generation system.
 Run `docker run hello-world` to test your installation; you should see *"Hello from Docker!"* in your terminal.
 - Make sure Docker is running before continuing with the setup.
 You can test this by running `docker run hello-world`.
+- If you wish to use the command line interface instead of the web app, set `SERVER_MODE` to `0` inside the `.env` file.

 ## Build the Docker images
 Build the Docker images by running `docker compose build`.
 This will build the following images: